aekari/Generative-Algorithmic-Art/README.md

 # Generative/Algorithmic Art

-#### A Processing sketch that incorporates a change in color based on mouse input and algorythmicly has randomness.
+A Processing sketch that incorporates a change in color based on mouse input and algorythmic pseudorandomness.

 ## Technologies Used